Creating a great user experience

-We then summarize the findings and get back to the drawing board to improve the product before the next iteration of validation and testing.
+We then summarise the findings and get back to the drawing board to improve the product before the next iteration of validation and testing.

 Examples of our past UX development and usability testing engagements

-In 2013, a leading regional non-life insurance company tasked Metasite with developing the UX for its next generation online insurance self-service offering.
+A leading regional P&C insurance company tasked Metasite with developing the UX for its next generation digital insurance self-service offering.

 Metasite UX team analyzed the client’s existing customer base, identifying motivations for using online self-service, defining personas and selecting real users for testing of prototypes and designs.